aikiyin/theDataFoundry-test/README.md

 # lambda base module
 The lambda base module provides a base for any new lambda functions to be created.
 It includes a python dependency installing step, which uses pipenv.

 To create a new lambda function, create a new folder containing a Pipfile, even though no extra libraries are required.

+# lambda_weather-api-data-ingestor.tf
+pass function name; set up Event rule at fix rate of 1 hour; attach s3 to lambda.

 # provider.tf
 provider.tf specifies all providers resource required for this repo (terraform / AWS / archive)